aorczyk/g-suite-stack-overflow/README.md

 User can:
  - ask questions
- - answer questions
+ - add answers
- - add comments
+ - add comments and sub answers
  - vote questions and answers
  - add/remove watchers in given question (watchers get email notification about all changes done in question).
 In private forum watcher get access to the question.
  - create own forum (also private forum for selected users only)